7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 Summary on Resume

-Including a professional resume summary will help you to catch the attention of a hiring manager.
-You don't need to label it as long as you stick to paragraph form.
-If you do wish to give it a header, something simple like “Professional Profile” or “Professional Summary” will do the job.
+Including a professional resume summary will help you catch the attention of a hiring manager.
 There’s an example above to give you inspiration on how to format the resume summary.
-As the first information that a hiring manager will read about you, it’s important that this section is jam-packed with keywords and reasons for them to hire you.
+As the first information that a hiring manager will read about you, it’s important this section is jam-packed with keywords and reasons for them to hire you.
+There’s no need to label this section as long as you stick to paragraph form.
+If you do wish to give it a header, choose something simple, such as:

-A core competencies section is very useful for both highlighting keywords and skills relevant to the role and capturing the attention of a hiring manager with snappy, relevant bullet points.
-You could choose a header that says “Core Competencies”, “Key Skills,” or “Areas of Expertise”.
+A key skills section is very useful for highlighting keywords relevant to the role and capturing the attention of a hiring manager with snappy, relevant bullet points.
 For more information, read our post on choosing the right core competencies for your resume.
+You could choose one of the following headers:

 4. Work Experience

 The work experience section should take up the bulk of your resume.
-The header could read “Career Summary”, “Work Experience,” or “Professional History”, for example.
 You could add “Key Achievements” subheadings for each job, too, to really highlight the value you bring to an organization.

 You may want to create a separate header for voluntary work, although it’s perfectly fine to include volunteering within your career history if you prefer – particularly if it will cover a career gap.